Flight-Free-UK/flight_free_uk_website/source/posts/an-open-letter-to-the-duke-and-duchess-of-sussex.html.markdown

 ---
 title: An open letter to the Duke and Duchess of Sussex
-date: 2019-08-27
+date: 2019-08-27T00:00:00.000Z
+cover_image: >-
+  /images/uploads/harry-and-meghan-took-four-private-flights-in-just-11-days-1566404464.jpg
+summary: >-
+  Dear Harry and Meghan, the team here at Flight Free UK urges you to consider the climate impact of your flights
+author: Flight Free UK
 read_time_minute: 3
-author: Flight Free UK
-summary: Dear Harry and Meghan, the team here at Flight Free UK urges you to consider the climate impact of your flights
 ---

 Dear Harry and Meghan,